adobe/spectrum-css/.changeset/proud-schools-reply.md

 The `spectrum-Swatch-icon` is used to set the expected color to icons contained within the swatch.

-The border should not be set when the swatch is selected as the border conflicts with the display of the selected state.
+The light and no border variants have been removed.
+Individual swatches have a border set to `--spectrum-gray-1000` at `42%` opacity, while the border opacity is set to `20%` in swatch groups.

 ##### Removed custom properties